Introduction to Emulator

 - Ubuntu 10.04, 12.04 / Ubuntu Mint 13 (Maya) (32-bit and 64-bit)

-Starting the emulator activates virtual machine and launches the main screen.
+Starting the emulator activates the virtual machine and launches the main screen.
 Then, the remote control unit is launched.

 Starting the emulator

-- Windows: Select shortcut menu in Start > webOS TV SDK or click the shortcut icon in Desktop.
+- Windows: Select the shortcut menu in Start > webOS TV SDK or click the shortcut icon in Desktop.

 - Mac OS: Select Finder > Favorites > Applications > webOS_TV_SDK and double-click the shortcut icon.